 joy,they had settled for sheer bedlam—in direct defiance of Paul’s

-1 Corinthians14:40: “All things must be done properly and in an orderly manner.”
+instructions in 1 Corinthians14:40: “All things must be done properly and in an orderly manner.”

 The apostle Paul was very clear in pointing out that “Godis not a God of confusion” (1 Corinthians14:33).